 * Israel – Our Jewish community is staunchly Zionist, with many organizations providing programming that emphasizes the centrality of Israel in our lives and futures.
 Our role is to provide education around this theme, with classes on the Torah of the Land of Israel, as well as Israel-themed learning programs throughout the year.
 We are proud to partner with Bnei Akiva and Nishmat for many of these programs;

 * Community Education – We spread our ideology of embracing the broader world, studying sophisticated Torah and promoting Zionism throughout our Jewish community.
 Through theme-based Shabbatonim, weekly classes in synagogues and homes, chavrutot with individuals in our Beit Midrash, articles on contemporary issues in our weekly Toronto Torah bulletin and programs extending beyond the Orthodox community, we meet the challenge set by our founders: to become a flagship Torah institution for the GTA.

-We are also an incubator for rabbinic leaders: Our avreichim engage in rabbinical studies as well as prepare community classes and learn with community members.
+We are also an incubator for rabbinic leaders: Our avreichim teach community classes and learn with community members, even as they further their personal development as Rabbis.
 They are paired with local synagogues as Rabbinic Assistants, present community adult education classes, and work with students (including teaching daily chaburot) at our local Yeshivot Bnei Akiva.
 They write for publication in our weekly Toronto Torah.
 They meet with leaders of the local and global Jewish community, and learn from experts in local rabbinic agencies, so that each avreich grows in Torah knowledge and pedagogic and leadership skills.